internetimagery/do-not/README.md

 Monaic do notation with python for comprehensions.
 Currently tested on python 2.7, 3.6 ~ 3.9.

 A simple repurposing of the generator comprehension to serve as do notation / for comprehension.
+Similar to Scala for comprehensions.

 Example...